← Back to ArticlesTraining Tips

 When you absolutely cannot train (ill, emergency, whatever), have a substitute.
 A 20-minute home workout, a long walk, something that maintains the habit even at reduced intensity.

-"I'll start properly on Monday" is a delay tactic.
-If today is Thursday and you've missed sessions, train today.
+"I will start properly on Monday" is a delay tactic.
+If today is Thursday and you have missed sessions, train today.
 The restart is immediate, not scheduled.

 Try Boxing This January

-The worst that happens: you spend a few weeks trying something new and decide it's not for you.
+The worst that happens: you spend a few weeks trying something new and decide it is not for you.

 The best that happens: you find an activity that actually sticks, that you enjoy, that gets you fitter without feeling like punishment.

 We offer free trial sessions with no commitment.
-Come in, experience a real boxing session, and see if it's something you could do long-term.
+Come in, experience a real boxing session, and see if it is something you could do long-term.

 No sales pressure, no year-long contracts, no guilt trips.
 Just an honest opportunity to try boxing and make an informed decision.